opensearch-project/project-website/_posts/2026-05-15-asymmetric-model-support-neural-search.md

 ## Summary

-Asymmetric embedding models represent a significant advancement in neural search, offering substantial quality improvements for common search scenarios.
+Asymmetric embedding models represent a significant advancement in semantic search, offering substantial quality improvements for common search scenarios.
 With support now available in OpenSearch, you can:

 - Achieve up to 125% improvement in search relevance on datasets with high query-passage length asymmetry
-- Seamlessly integrate with existing neural search workflows
+- Seamlessly integrate with existing semantic search workflows

 The benchmarks demonstrate that asymmetric models excel when queries and documents differ in nature—which describes most real-world search applications.
 By optimizing embeddings for their specific roles in the search process, asymmetric models deliver more relevant results without sacrificing performance.